jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 ----

 ********************************************************************************************
-how to automatically make a python test driven development environment automatically
+how to automatically make a python test driven development environment
 ********************************************************************************************

 You made it this far and have become `the greatest programmer in the world`_.
 To follow `The Do Not Repeat Yourself (DRY) Principle`_, I write a program_ that has all the commands it took to get here, then I can use that program_ to make a `Test Driven Development`_ Environment anytime I want and not have to remember every step of the process